 This work shows the feasibility of the detection software to detect wood pieces automatically.
 Automation will significantly reduce the time and expertise required for manual annotation, making video monitoring a powerful tool for researchers and river managers to quantify the amount of wood in rivers.
 Therefore, the developed algorithm can be used to characterize wood pieces for a large image database at the study site.
-The results from the current study were all taken from a single site in which a large database of manual annotations was available for developing the correction procedures.
+The results from the current study were all taken from a single site for which a large database of manual annotations was available to develop the correction procedures.
 In future applications it is unlikely that such a large database would be available.
-In such cases it is recommended to first ensure that the images collected are of high quality by following the recommendations in (Ghaffarian et al., 2020; Zhang et al., 2021).
+In such cases it is recommended to first ensure that the images collected are of high quality by following the recommendations in Ghaffarian et al. (2020) and Zhang et al. (2021).
 As data are collected, the automatic algorithm can be run to identify periods of high wood flux.
-Manual review of other high-water periods is also recommended to assess whether lighting conditions were preventing the detection of wood.
+Manual review of other high-water periods is also recommended to assess whether lighting conditions prevented the detection of wood.
 When suitable flood periods with floating wood are identified, manual annotations should be done to create the correction matrices.
 Future applications of this approach at a wide range of sites should lead to new insights on the variability of wood pieces at the reach and watershed scales in world rivers.

 Finally, we think of this work as a first step towards more autonomous systems to detect and quantify wood in rivers.
-Applying the post-process steps in real time is a realistic next step, because after we extract the correction matrices, which is a time-consuming process, the calculation time for PR, RR enhancement is negligible (less than 0.001s/piece).
-Moreover, over recent years, automatic visual recognition tasks have progressed very importantly with the advances in machine learning techniques and especially Deep Convolutional Neural Networks (DCNNs) that are now able to answer complex problems in real time.
-However, our context is very challenging for this class of solution, since wood objects have a highly variable shape, and they are feature in very noisy environments and a high variety of lighting conditions.
-Most training techniques are supervised, meaning that to train an effective DCNN to solve this problem, we would require an extensive annotated dataset.
-The solution presented in this work can be used as a first step towards this solution.
-It can be used to help human operators to quickly build annotated dataset, by correcting its output rather than annotating from scratch.
+Applying the post-process steps in real time is a realistic next step because after we extract the correction matrices, which is a time-consuming process, the calculation time for PR and RR enhancement is negligible (less than 0.001 s per piece).
+Moreover, over recent years, automatic visual recognition tasks have progressed very with advances in machine-learning techniques, especially deep convolutional neural networks (DCNNs), that are now able to answer complex problems in real time.
+However, our context is very challenging for this class of solution since wood objects have a highly variable shape, and they are features in very noisy environments with a high variety of lighting conditions.
+Most training techniques are supervised, meaning that training an effective DCNN to solve this problem would require an extensive annotated dataset.
+The work presented in this paper can be used as a first step towards this solution.
+It can be used to help human operators quickly build an annotated dataset by correcting its output rather than annotating from scratch.